Paola Navone - Artist/Designer/Architect |

 works on the architecture and interior

-design projects. wI have about 15 people
+design projects. wI have about 15

 working with me at my studio, they are